adityabedekar17/adityabedekar17.github.io/README.md

 Implemented data acquisition and logging from industrial sensors using **Modbus protocol** and **RS-232** for real-time visualization on HMI devices.
 Gained experience in **data acquisition systems** and **industrial sensor technology**, enhancing my ability to work with embedded systems.

 ## Education
 ### **University of California, Santa Cruz**
+PhD Student, Computer Science and Engineering ( September 2025 - )
+### **University of California, Santa Cruz**
-Master of Science in Computer Science and Engineering  (Expected May 2025)
+Master of Science in Computer Science and Engineering  (September 2023 - June 2025)
 My coursework includes Computer Architecture , Digital Design, VLSI, and Machine Learning.
 I have also gained experience working with Lattice Semiconductor FPGAs, skywater SKY130 PDK, and RTL-to-GDS flow.

 ### **University of Mumbai**